robdobsn/WordyWatch/WordyFW/README.md

 - **Pattern set**: 288 patterns covering 24 hours at 5-minute resolution (layout "Gracegpt8")
 - **Minute granularity**: Time is floored to the nearest 5 minutes
-- **Minute indicators**: Five LEDs in column x=0 at y=3..7 show minutes past the last 5-minute word time (solid), with the next indicator flashing at 1 Hz to show seconds
+- **Minute indicators**: Five LEDs in column x=0 at y=3..7 show minutes past the last 5-minute word time (solid), with the next indicator flashing to indicate the upcoming minute
 - **Display duration**: 5 seconds (`showTimeForMs`), then the display is cleared and the watch enters deep sleep
 - **Rendering**: Patterns are stored as 5×32-bit bitmasks per time entry.
 The WordyWatch state machine sends a `blitMask` JSON command with those words to the LED device
 - **Refresh rate**: 50 Hz ISR-driven scan, with precomputed GPIO masks for each lit LED